amrvac/amrvac/doc/faq.md

 	my_parameter_2    = 1.d0
 /
 ```
 ## I'm looking for a way to translate some .blk files (using `convert_type= 'onegrid'`) back into standard output `.dat` that I can use to restart a simulation.
-My goal is to be able to change my data mid-simulation through another program.
+My goal is to be able to change my data mid-simulation through another program. {#faq-blk-to-dat}

 The idea of the `onegrid` option for conversion is that a hierarchical block AMR grid (as stored in the `.dat` files) can be saved to an equivalent uniform grid representation at a user-chosen level (combine `level_io` with `onegrid`).
 You then can use any software you like to handle uniform grid data.
 Converting back to the .dat format is then impossible.
 However, you can write a user-routine to read in the uniform data, and then use it to restart a similar uniform-grid (no AMR, just domain decomposed) simulation.
 The `.dat` files are all that is needed to do restarts.